Halvorkl/Projects/kalkulator/Readme.md

-Simpel 2-bit kalkulator som kan addere 2 tall og resettes.
+Simple 2-bit calculator that can add 2 numbers and be reset
+\\ documentation in Norwegian